The Power Elite

 The Power Elite is a 1956 book by sociologist C. Wright Mills, in which Mills calls attention to the interwoven interests of the leaders of the military, corporate, and political elements of the American society and suggests that the ordinary citizen in modern times is a relatively powerless subject of manipulation by those three entities.

 Background

-The book is something of a counterpart of Mills' 1951 work, White Collar: The American Middle Classes, which examines the then-growing role of middle managers in American society.
+The book is something of a counterpart of Mills's 1951 work, White Collar: The American Middle Classes, which examines the then-growing role of middle managers in American society.
 A main inspiration for the book was Franz Leopold Neumann's book Behemoth: The Structure and Practice of National Socialism in 1942, a study of how Nazism came into a position of power in a democratic state like Germany.
 Behemoth had a strong influence on Mills.

 Summary

 The Joint Chiefs of Staff, pictured here in 1949, are one of six ruling elites Mills identified.

 According to Mills, the eponymous "power elite" are those that occupy the dominant positions, in the three pillar institutions (state security, economic and political) of a dominant country.
 Their decisions (or lack thereof) have enormous consequences, not only for Americans but, "the underlying populations of the world."
 Mills posits that the institutions that they head are a triumvirate of groups that have inherited or succeeded weaker predecessors: